-Wayne State University continually strives to reach the highest standards of excellence in ensuring the safety of all who comprise the University community.
-In furtherance of this mission, the Board of Governors has formed the Wayne State University Campus Safety Advisory Council (the “Council”) pursuant to Act No. 120, Public Acts of 1990.
-The Council receives and addresses citizens’ complaints filed by individuals against the university’s public safety officers and the Department of Public Safety.
-In addition, the Council reviews campus safety initiatives and may make recommendations to the University President on campus safety issues.
+Wayne State University continually strives to reach the highest standards of excellence in ensuring the safety of everyone in the university community.
+In furtherance of this mission, the Board of Governors has formed the Wayne State University Campus Safety Advisory Council pursuant to Act No. 120, Public Acts of 1990.
+The council receives and addresses citizens' complaints filed by individuals against the university's public safety officers and the Department of Public Safety.
+In addition, the council reviews campus safety initiatives and may make recommendations to the university president on campus safety issues.

 Number.
-The Council shall consist of two students, two regular faculty members, and two regular non-academic supervisory or confidential staff members who are not staff of the Department of Public Safety.
-The Director of Public Safety, or his/her designee, shall serve as an ex officio member of the Council.
+The council shall consist of two students, two regular faculty members, and two regular nonacademic supervisory or confidential staff members who are not staff of the Department of Public Safety.
+The director of public safety, or their designee, shall serve as an ex officio member of the council.

 Term.
 Faculty and staff representatives shall serve for a period of two years and student representatives shall serve for a period of one year.

-Nominations/Elections.
-The academic senate and the student senate shall nominate Council members from among their elected constituents.
-Staff representatives shall be appointed by the President or his/her designee.
+Nominations/elections.
+The Academic Senate and the Student Senate shall nominate council members from among their elected constituents.
+Staff representatives shall be appointed by the president or their designee.

-Citizens’ complaints submitted to the Department of Public Safety shall be processed under the departmental Citizens’ Complaint Procedure.
-These complaints and all records relating to their investigation and final disposition shall be kept on file with the Department for a period of ten years.
-A summary of the citizens’ complaints submitted to the Department, including the allegations made in the complaint, the investigation of the complaint, and the final disposition of the complaint, shall be provided to the Council by the Director of Public Safety, or his/her designee, at each meeting.
+Citizens' complaints submitted to the Department of Public Safety shall be processed under the departmental Citizens' Complaint Procedure.
+These complaints and all records relating to their investigation and final disposition shall be kept on file with the department for a period of 10 years.
+A summary of the citizens' complaints submitted to the department, including the allegations made in the complaint, the investigation of the complaint and the final disposition of the complaint, shall be provided to the council by the director of public safety, or their designee, at each meeting.

 Campus safety issues